What Is Links Golf? - Golf Monthly

 The terrain on the links is rolling and this means there are incredible natural contours to create unique features on golf holes, without the need for any earth to be moved.

-The sandy base means the ground tends to drain extremely well so linkd courses are rarely, if ever, unplayable due to rain.
+The sandy base means the ground tends to drain extremely well so links courses are rarely, if ever, unplayable due to rain.

 Traditional links golf courses have simply been laid out over the natural terrain.